Heartworms In Your Ferret – How To Prevent And Treat Them

 Blood Tests That Identify The Presence of The Mature Heartworm(s) Themselves

-There is also one report that ferrets infected with a cousin of the heartworm that lives just under the skin can cause a ferrets heartworm test to be positive. (ref)
+There is also one report that I know of that found that ferrets can become infected with a much less serious “cousin” of the heartworm that lives just under the skin whiched caused a ferrets heartworm test to be positive.
+When no heartworms were realy there. (ask me for Mulreany2018)

 X-rays

 Radiographs can be quite helpful to your veterinarian in confirming suspicions of heartworm disease.
-The heartworms themselves won’t be visible; but the heart and perhaps surrounding blood vessel changes will be.
+The heartworms themselves won’t be visible to your veterinarian; but the heart and perhaps surrounding blood vessel changes characteristic of heartworm disease will be.
 In ferrets with symptoms, the right side of their heart is enlarged due to the increased effort the heart must make to pump blood past the obstructing worm(s) and on to the lungs.
-Free fluid may be visible in the chest. (ref1,rptref2)
+On the x-rays, free fluid may be visible in the pet’s chest.

 Ultrasound/ Echocardiography

-Doppler echocardiography is a sophisticated form of ultrasound that allows your veterinarian to see the heart’s pumping action and blood flow in real time.
+Doppler echocardiography is a sophisticated form of ultrasound examination that allows your veterinarian to see the heart’s pumping action and blood flow in real time.
 It is best performed by a specialist versed in interpreting the moving images it provides – preferably a veterinary cardiologist.
-There are remote services your local veterinarian can utilize: (ref)
+Your veterinarian does not have to be a specialist in this procedure, there are remote services your local veterinarian can utilize.

 Some large veterinary school teaching hospitals employ angiography on ferrets to visualize similar elements of the disease.
 It might be suggested for your ferret if surgery to extract the worms is contemplated.

-Is Their An Effective Treatment For Heartworms In My Ferret?
+Is Their An Effective Non-surgical Treatment For Heartworms In My Ferret?

 More specific medications to kill the mature heartworms are considerably more risky in ferrets than they are in heartworm-positive dogs.
 Veterinarians rarely detect heartworm-positive ferrets until considerable irreversible damage to the heart and lungs have occurred.
 So post-treatment fatalities are common.

 There are “slow kill” methods of killing heartworms in dogs.
 The American Heartworm Society does not approve of them.
-They include placing pets on the antibiotic, doxycycline (to kill Wolbachia bacteria) along with moxidectin (eg Advantage Multi®) in hopes that that cocktail weakens and eventually kills the heartworms.
+They include placing pets on the antibiotic, doxycycline (to kill Wolbachiabacteria) along with moxidectin (eg Advantage Multi®) in hopes that that cocktail weakens and eventually kills the heartworms as it has been proven to do in dogs.
 No one knows if that treatment has positive effects in ferrets.
 One major problem when ferrets harbor one or more heartworms in their pulmonary artery, right atrium or vena cava is that the dead worm have no where to go but downstream where they can block passage of blood to the lungs.
 Their blood vessels are small which increases the chance for such a blockage.

 Can Heartworms In My Ferret Be Removed Surgically?